jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 # Probability

+> Empirical approach

+There are good and bad links.
+They can be selected.
+There is a probabilty of a

+> P(good link) = p.

 What is the probability:

 P(good | bad) = find good links under the contion that a bad link was found (etc.)